dh-conciani/cerrado-col7/1-general-map/README.md

  ## 9_frequency.js:
   * stabilize pixels that are native vegetation for at least 95% of the time

+ ## 10_geomorfology.js:
+  * use geomorfology from IBGE (2009)- "Plano de inundação" - to optimize wetlands classification in Araguaia basin

  ## 10_spatial.js:
   * double filtering